sbarex/QLMarkdown/QLMarkdown/test1.md

 Using the emoji extension you can replace the `:smile:` to :smile:.

-You can choose to use the standard emoji font or the Github images.
+You can choose to use the standard emoji font or the GitHub images.
 Multibyte emoji are also supported, so `:it:` equivalent to the code `\u1f1ee\u1f1f9` must be rendered as the Italian flag :it:.

 ## GitHub mentions extension